arcan1s/ahriman/docs/configuration.md

 # ahriman configuration

 Some groups can be specified for each architecture separately.
 E.g. if there are `build` and `build:x86_64` groups it will use the option from `build:x86_64` for the `x86_64` architecture and `build` for any other (architecture specific group has higher priority).
 In case if both groups are presented, architecture specific options will be merged into global ones overriding them.

+Some values have list of strings type.
+Those values will be read in the same way as shell does:

+* By default, it splits value by spaces excluding empty elements.
+* In case if quotation mark (`"` or `'`) will be found, any spaces inside will be ignored.
+* In order to use quotation mark inside value it is required to put it to another quotation mark, e.g. `wor"'"d "with quote"` will be parsed as `["wor'd", "with quote"]` and vice versa.
+* Unclosed quotation mark is not allowed and will rise an exception.

 ## `settings` group